falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 # What are Plugins?

-Before starting, you should take look at these posts to know more about what Plugins are, what they can do and what concepts are behind them:
+Before starting, you should take a look at these posts to know more about what Plugins are, what they can do and what concepts are behind them:

 * [Falco Plugins Early Access](https://falco.org/blog/falco-plugins-early-access/)
 * [Falco 0.31.0 a.k.a. "the Gyrfalcon"](https://falco.org/blog/falco-0-31-0/)